sveltejs/svelte/site/content/docs/02-template-syntax.md

 This element makes it possible to insert elements into `document.head`.
 During server-side rendering, `head` content is exposed separately to the main `html` content.

-As with `<svelte:window>` and `<svelte:head>` this element has to appear at the top level of your component and cannot be inside a block or other element.
+As with `<svelte:window>` and `<svelte:body>`, this element has to appear at the top level of your component and cannot be inside a block or other element.

 ```sv
 <svelte:head>